Italian Open (tennis)

 Stadio Centrale, opened in 2010, is the main court of the tournament.

-The Italian Open (Internazionali d'Italia also known as the Rome Masters, and currently branded as the Internazionali BNL d'Italia for sponsorship reasons) is an annual professional tennis tournament held in Rome, Italy.
+The Italian Open (Internazionali d'Italia), known as the Internazionali BNL d'Italia for sponsorship reasons, is an annual professional tennis tournament held in Rome, Italy.
 It is played on clay courts at the Foro Italico, and is held during the second week of May.
-The tournament is part of the ATP 1000 events on the ATP Tour and part of the WTA 1000 events on the WTA Tour.
+The tournament is part of the ATP Masters 1000 events on the ATP Tour and part of the WTA 1000 events on the WTA Tour.
 The two events were combined in 2011.